waseyrabby/Docker/README.md

-To run test u can  clone the reposidory  and run it from command line useing python Docker.py from project directory. or python -m unittest -v Docker
+To run test u can  clone the reposidory  and run it from command line useing python Docker.py from project directory. or run with unittest:- python -m unittest -v Docker

+run with robot framework:- robot TestDocker.robot

 Or you can import it to your  IDE and run it from their.